Frequently Asked Questions for

 Puppy Meal Plans:

-The puppy meal plans are updated every 3 months until 1 year of age.
+The puppy meal plans are updated every few months until 1 year or 15 months of age.
 Puppy Meal Plans transition into the adult plan, so there isn't a need to buy an adult plan later.
 Meal plans and other updates take 2 weeks (or more unless notified) for updates.
-Continue to feed the same recipe until you receive updates meal plan recipes.
+Continue to feed the same recipe until you receive updated meal plan recipes.

 Cooked Meal Plans: